lopezbec/AI_Gamification_Python/README.md

 [Screencast from 03-27-2023 12:45:30 PM.webm](https://user-images.githubusercontent.com/106645242/228009729-84788814-1de0-4f0b-9e7f-d4c778fc7d64.webm)

-## Example of Application Pedagogical Interface
+## Example of Application Pedagogical/Question Interfaces

 This is an example of the "pedagogical page" (v 3_24_23)